Steve Bannon to be released from prison next week, Bureau of Prisons says, despite his attempts for earlier exit

 Bannon was convicted in 2022 for not complying with a subpoena from the House Select Committee that investigated the January 6, 2021, insurrection at the US Capitol.
 His appeal of the conviction is ongoing even as he concludes his prison sentence.

-While imprisoned at FCI Danbury, Bannon has worked as an orderly in the prison library, making sure books were properly put away
+While imprisoned at FCI Danbury, Bannon at first worked in the library as an orderly, making sure books were properly put away, according to his prison consultant Sam Mangel.
+Shortly after his sentence began, Bannon moved to teaching history and government civics to other inmates, Mangel added.

 His release from prison will come at a critical time.
 The longtime Trump ally is a staunch supporter of the former president’s reelection bid.
 His popular “War Room” podcast has continued to air without him during his time in prison, and Bannon is likely to reemerge as a voice of inflammatory political rhetoric ahead of the November presidential election.

-Note: This report has been updated with additional details.